Skip to main content

 • Annual “say-on-pay” vote

-For more information about the role of the Board, its Committees and our corporate governance developments, please see our 2023 Proxy Statement, as well as CVS Health’s Certificate of Incorporation, By-Laws, Corporate Governance Guidelines and Board Committee Charters found on the Governance Documents page of our Investor Relations website.
+For more information about the role of the Board, its Committees and our corporate governance developments, please see our 2025 Proxy Statement, as well as CVS Health’s Certificate of Incorporation, By-Laws, Corporate Governance Guidelines and Board Committee Charters found on the Governance Documents page of our Investor Relations website.

 Our Global Opioid Settlement

 In June 2023 CVS Health announced that it had finalized an agreement resolving substantially all opioid claims against Company entities by participating states and political subdivisions, but not private plaintiffs or federal government claims.
 Forty-five states, the District of Columbia, and all eligible United States territories are participating in the settlement.
 A high percentage of eligible subdivisions within the participating states also have elected to join the settlement.
 The comprehensive agreement includes both financial and non-financial terms, including an agreement by CVS Health with respect to efforts to help reduce prescription opioid misuse and abuse, including many that are described in this report.
 The settlement agreement is available at www.nationalopioidsettlement.com.
 The Company has separately entered into settlement agreements with four states – Florida, West Virginia, New Mexico and Nevada – and a high percentage of eligible subdivisions within those states also have elected to participate.
-The Company also agreed to a formal settlement agreement with a leadership group representing tribes throughout the United States.
+The Company also agreed to a formal settlement agreement with a leadership group representing Native American tribes throughout the United States.
 The agreement resolves substantially all opioid claims against Company entities by such tribes.
 These agreements do not include an admission of any liability or wrongdoing by the Company.

 Chief Pharmacy Controlled Substance Officer and Controlled Substance Oversight Committee